EstherAlo/DAREY.IO-Projects/Project3/Project3.md

 ```
 npm install mongoose
 ```

 *Screenshot below*

 ![pic13a](./images/pic13a.png)

-- Create a new modes folder and then change directory into the newly created ‘models’ folder
+- Create a new models folder and then change directory into the newly created ‘models’ folder

 ```
 mkdir models